agnwinds/python/docs/sphinx/source/installation.rst

 Getting Started
 ###############

 What machines will python run on?
-Sirocco is written C.  We have regularly run Sirocco on various linux systems as well as a variity of Mac machines.
+SIROCCO is written C.  We have regularly run SIROCCO on various linux systems as well as a variity of Mac machines.
 It is compiled using mpicc/gcc, but it can be compiled simply with gcc.

 It uses the Gnu Scientific Libraries (gsl)